 “I’m scared.”
 Hattie said.
 She was only 6, so I didn’t make her feel bad for being a scaredy-cat.
 “It’s ok, I’ll protect you, I’m 007, remember, just like mama used to say?”
 It calmed her.

 “I wish Mama could see this.”
 Hattie said to me as we watched the portal disappear into thin air.
-A few magical sparkles were all that were left, and she smiled from ear to ear with excitement.
+A few magical sparkles was all that was left, and she smiled from ear to ear with excitement.

-By the next Easter, LIVE AND LET DIE, the next in the Bond series had been released and a copy was in my Easter basket.
+By the next Easter, LIVE AND LET DIE, the next in the Bond series had been released and a copy was in my Easter basket from the Hazamann.
 The pages smelled so crisp and new.
 I received spy accessories to accompany my book and Hattie got a new puppy.

 “I think so too.”
 I said, wiping my eyes.
 “What else did you get?”
 Both of us stopped as Hattie lifted it up.
 A new bottle of mama’s perfume.
 Hattie sprayed it into the air, and we took it in hungrily.
 Nostalgia and love poured into us from our eager little noses to our dancing, happy feet.
 Grandmama watched us and smiled with a lost sense of joy.
 She recognized the smell too and she started to cry.